Shay has trained at Studio ACT SF and UCB LA. She currently lives in a mountain cave, but ventures out each spring for sustenance.

 New York and Los Angeles are the biggest markets for actors and actresses.
-While both have opportunities in Film, Television, Commercials and Theater, Los Angeles is better for the on camera opportunities and New York is better for stage opportunities.
-The purpose of this article is how to get started with acting in Los Angeles, but many of these tips apply regardless of where you are.
+While both have opportunities in film, television, commercials, and theater, Los Angeles is better for on-camera opportunities, and New York is better for stage opportunities.
+The focus of this article is how to get started with acting in Los Angeles, but many of these tips apply regardless of where you are.

-But.
-BUT.
-I don't live in LA!
+But I Don't Live in LA!
 Or New York!

 Calm yourself.
-San Francisco, Chicago, Austin, Philadelphia, DC, Portland are a few of the many regional markets for acting.
-If you live near a large metropolitan city, you will probably be able to take acting classes, find auditions and target agents.
+San Francisco, Atlanta, Vancouver, Chicago, Austin, Philadelphia, DC, and Portland are a few of the many regional markets for acting.
+If you live near a large metropolitan city, you will probably be able to take acting classes, find auditions, and target agents.
 BUT.
 If you really want a career in acting, you will need to move to either LA or NY eventually.

 Why?
 Because even if a movie/show/whatever is being shot in your area, there's a good chance they're getting their actors from LA or NY.
 Unless you're Julia Roberts, you won't be able to get an LA or NY agent without actually living in LA or NY.
 And without the LA or NY agent, you won't be able to get in front of the casting director.
 Thems the breaks.